the-ge/thege.hodgepodge.launcher/README.md

 - [x] Fix compactRepresentation height when placed on vertical panel.
 - [x] Add configuration for the user avatar size.
 - [x] Add 'Start in:' setting (Favorites/All Applications/Deveopment/Education/...)
-- [ ] Test if adding (again) the i18nContext to the singleton helps with the 'Applications' and 'Places' translations.
-If not, get them from KDE Kicker.
+- [X] ~~Test if adding (again) the i18nContext to the singleton helps with the 'Applications' and 'Places' translations.
+If not, get them from KDE Kicker.~~ - Nope, not working.
 - [ ] Add contributor column to the translations table.
 - [ ] Add proper credits.
-- [ ] Add explanations to the README utilities section.
+- [x] Add explanations to the README utilities section.
-- [ ] Add utility to pack the plasmoid for KDE Store
+- [x] Add utility to pack the plasmoid for KDE Store
-    - check if KDE Store accepts .plasmoid files
+    - [x] check if KDE Store accepts .plasmoid files - it does.
-    - compile translations
+    - [x] ~~compile translations~~ - this step will remain outside ot this utility.
-    - zip: cd src; zip contents/, translate/, metadata.json
+    - [x] zip: cd src; zip contents/, translate/, metadata.json
-    - change extension to plasmoid
+    - [x] change extension to plasmoid -  uses version from metadata.json.
-    - zip the plasmoid - name uses version from metadata.json
+    - [x] ~~zip the plasmoid - name uses version from metadata.json~~ - KDE Store accepts .plasmoid uploads, so no need to zip it again.
 - [ ] Add `--check-punctuation` option for `i18n-status`, to make the punctuation check opt-in.
 - [ ] Remove the caret-down from the launcher icon configuration control.
 - [ ] Add UI and row count configuration for recent apps